LEATHERLAND ANCESTRY : HOME

 For anyone with ancestors in Northants, I would recommend Alan Clarke and Marilyn Ponting's thorough parish register indexes of the county.
 Browsing them is fascinating and throws up all sorts of interesting entries.
 For example, in their pre-1700 Marriage Index you will find the marriage of "Mr Peter Le Noir Un Trompette Des Gardes Du Roi"to Mary Watts of Northampton in Brixworth in 1683.
 The bridegroom's French name translates roughly as Black Peter a Trumpet of the Guards of the King !!
 Nothing to do with Leatherlands but there is no doubt an intriguing story behind this mysterious Frenchman (or perhaps the vicar was drunk ! )

 The Northants Militia lists are an excellent source.
 I have also made some use of the National Archives indexes.

 Hollowell, Northants, home to Leatherland families for over 200 years

 I am not a Leatherland.
 The Leatherlands are my maternal family line.
-My grandfather, Charles Edward Leatherland, was a major inspiriation in my life.
-My site www.charlesleatherland.infolooks at his life and achievements.
+My grandfather, Charles Leatherland, was a major inspiriation in my life and my site www.charlesleatherland.info looks at his life and achievements.

-If you have Leatherland ancestors - or indeed any links with or interest in the contents of this site - I would be most pleased to hear from you.
+If you have Leatherland ancestors - or indeed any links with or interest in the contents of this site - I would be pleased to hear from you.

 Site last updated April 1st 2020